 The spanish airline Vueling Airlines flies to the airport of Marseille from airport of Barcelona.

-The irish airline Aer Lingus flies to the airport of Marseille from airport of Dublin.
+The spanish airline Volotea flies to the airport of Marseille from airport of Copenhagen.

 The airline Eurowings flies to the airport of Marseille from airport of Dusseldorf International.